stackdump/txbitwrap/apps/README.md

 #### Api

-Run only the bitwrap api server
+Run only the bitwrap api server or leave our all args to run all apps

     honcho start api

-#### Octoe

-A bot that will play tic-tac-toe against you over RabbitMQ

-    honcho start api octoe